vanshaj-pahwa/scenic/README.md

 ---

-Sequel: Where every click opens a new world of entertainment!
+Scenic: Where every click opens a new world of entertainment!